The Specification Property for $C_0$-Semigroups: Applications and examples

 endowed with the norm

-Later, it was proved in \cite{emiradgoldstein12} that the Black-Scholes semigroup is strongly continuous and chaotic for $s>1, \tau \geq 0$ with $s\nu>1$ and it was showed in \cite{murillo-arcila_peris2015strong} that it satisfies the spectral criterion in \cite{desch-schappacher-webb1997hypercyclic} under the same restrictions on the parameters and, therefore, the hypothesis of Corollary 2.3 of \cite{mangino_peris2011frequently} and, consequently, the Black-Scholes semigroup has the SgSP.
+Later, it was proved in \cite{emiradgoldstein12} that the Black-Scholes semigroup is strongly continuous and chaotic for $s>1, \tau \geq 0$ with $s\nu>1$ and it was showed in \cite{murillo-arcila_peris2015strong} that it satisfies the spectral criterion (Corollary~\ref{generatorDSW}) under the same restrictions on the parameters and, therefore, the Black-Scholes semigroup has the SgSP. \end{example}